mroam/deepLearnAlg/README.md

 ## Potential Projects
 * Train an AI to play games.
+(Perhaps it could interface with the [Java Backgammon](https://github.com/mroam/backgammon) project from previous independent student work!)
 * Train simulated cars to deal with pedestrians and traffic.
 [NYTimes article](https://www.nytimes.com/2017/10/29/business/virtual-reality-driverless-cars.html)
 * Train AI to recognize twitterbots?